Element Number Five

 - For reference, the five elements are Hot, Cold, Spooky, Stench, and Sleaze.

 - There's also slime, shadow and bad spelling, but those only show up in the Slime Tube, the Naughty Sorceress's Tower and the Orc Chasm, respectively.
-You can't equip items that are resistant to these elements, nor can you wield them yourself.
+You can't equip items that are resistant to these elements (except Slime, but this is generally not beneficial), nor can you wield them yourself.
 These don't really count as elements because their weaknesses are usually specific items.
 Slime deals a status effect which can be removed with a chamoix, shadow is vulnerable to healing items and bad spelling is vulnerable to dictionaries.

 - Five classic elements are powered by six colored moons in Skies of Arcadia (although on a technical level, there are six, as both water and wind elements are drawn from the Blue Moon; the other five have one element).
 The sixth element, drawn from the Silver Moon, is life and death - spells that either kill opponents instantly or resurrect your allies (or cure status ailments).
 Fina, as a member of the civilization that once lied under the Silver Moon's orbit, learns this magic the fastest.